HMS Saldanha (1809)

 HMS Saldanha was a 36-gun fifth-rate Apollo-class frigate of the Royal Navy.
 She was commissioned in April 1810 and spent her entire career serving on the Irish Station, including capturing a fast-sailing French privateer on 11 October 1811.
 In the evening of 4 December that year, Saldanha was serving off Lough Swilly when she was caught in a storm.
 Last seen sailing off Fanad Head, the ship was wrecked in a nearby bay, with every person on board being killed, and the only survivors being a parrot and a dog.
 Thomas Sheridan memorialised the wreck in his poem The Loss of the Saldanha.

 Design

 Saldanha was a 36-gun, 18-pounder Apollo-class frigate.
 Designed by Surveyor of the Navy Sir William Rule, the Apollo class originally consisted of three ships constructed between 1798 and 1803.
 The class formed part of the Royal Navy's response to the French Revolutionary Wars and the need for more warships to serve in it.
 The original Apollo design was revived at the start of the Napoleonic Wars in 1803, with twenty-four ships ordered for it over the next nine years.
 This order came about as the French fleet's threat against Britain dissipated, especially after the Battle of Trafalgar in 1805.
-The Royal Navy stopped ordering specifically large and offensively capable warships, instead focused on standardised classes of ships that were usually more moderate in size, but through larger numbers would be able to effectively combat the expected increase in global economic warfare.
+The Royal Navy stopped ordering specifically large and offensively capable warships, instead focusing on standardised classes of ships that were usually more moderate in size, but through larger numbers would be able to effectively combat the expected increase in global economic warfare.